johnstel/AzureNetworkLab/readme.md

 **2)** Under the resource groups *VDC-Hub* and *VDC-OnPrem*, look at each of the virtual networks and the subnets created within each one.
 You will notice that *Hub_Vnet* and *OnPrem_VNet* have an additional subnet called *GatewaySubnet* - this is a special subnet used for the VPN gateway.

 **3)** Navigate to the *Spoke1-LB* load balancer in the VDC-Spoke1 resource group as shown in figure 3.
-From here, navigate to 'Backend Pools' - you will see that both virtual machines are configured as part of the backend pool for the load balancer, as shown in figure 4.
+From here, navigate to 'Backend Pools' - If you expand (*BackendPool*) you will see that both virtual machines are configured as part of the backend pool for the load balancer.
+Next click on the word (*BackendPool*) to see the load balancing rules as shown in figure 4.

 ![VDC-Spoke1 Resource Group Image](https://github.com/johnstel/AzureNetworkLab/blob/master/images/VDC-Spoke1-RG.jpg "VDC-Spoke1 Resource Group")